Alekzandar/shamokinstories/README.md

+# Shamokin Stories

+Aleksandar Antonov, Stephanie Garboski

+Seeking to capture the passing stories of the Shamokin area.

+## System Architecture:
+Front-end developed using react and bootstrap interface.
+Back-end and endpoints developed with express and through MongoDB.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>